MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 - **Collaborative Notebooks**: Supports collaborative workspaces where data scientists can write code, run experiments, and share results.

-- **Scalable Compute**: Automatically scales compute resources based on workload demands, optimizing cost and performance.
+- **Scalable Compute**: Automatically scales compute resources based on workload demands and optimizes cost and performance.

 - **Machine Learning**: Provides built-in libraries for machine learning, including MLlib, TensorFlow, and Keras, to streamline model development and training.